 Mid-Level Escalator Hong Kong

 Mid-Levels Escalator Hong Kong, the longest roofed free escalator system all over the world, is at Central area.
-It was built at first to serve residents at Mid-Levels to go to Central in a more convenient way.
+It was built at first to serve residents at Mid-Levels to go to Central more conveniently.
 Currently it has developed into one of the hottest spots in Hong Kong as well.
-The Mid level escalator system is about 800 meters (875 yards) long with roofed pedestrian walkways, over bridges, 20 single-direction escalators for passages to go up or go down, and 3 moving sidewalks.
+The Mid-level escalator system is about 800 meters (875 yards) long with roofed pedestrian walkways, over bridges, 20 single-direction escalators for passages to go up or go down, and 3 moving sidewalks.
 The whole journey takes about 20 minutes.

 Mid-Levels Escalator Route